uesleibros/wasabi/docs/ERRORS.md

 ### ERR_CERT_LOAD_FAILED (25)

 **What happened:** Wasabi failed to load a client certificate from a PFX file or the Windows certificate store.
 The certificate was configured via `WebSocketSetClientCert` or `WebSocketSetClientCertPfx` but could not be found, imported, or parsed.

 **Common causes:**

-- Path to the PFX file is incorrect or the file is missing
+* Path to the PFX file is incorrect or the file is missing.
-- PFX file is empty or password-protected with the wrong password
+* PFX file is empty or password-protected with the wrong password.
-- The specified subject or thumbprint does not match any certificate in the store
+* The specified subject or thumbprint does not match any certificate in the store.
-- The user account lacks permission to read the certificate store or file
+* The user account lacks permission to read the certificate store or file.

 **What to check:**

-- Verify the file path and that the PFX file exists
+* Verify the file path and that the PFX file exists.
-- Confirm the PFX password is correct
+* Confirm the PFX password is correct.
-- When using `WebSocketSetClientCert`, use a valid certificate subject or thumbprint
+* When using `WebSocketSetClientCert`, use a valid certificate subject or thumbprint.
-- Check that the certificate is installed in the correct store (Current User\My)
+* Check that the certificate is installed in the correct store (Current User\My).

 ```vb
 ' Example error output